n1ru4l/envelop/packages/plugins/generic-auth/README.md

 const validateUser: ValidateUserFn<UserType> = async (user, context) => {
   // Here you can implement any custom to check if the user is valid and have access to the server.
-  // This method is being triggered in different flows, besed on the mode you chose to implement.
+  // This method is being triggered in different flows, based on the mode you chose to implement.

   // If you are using the `protect-auth-directive` mode, you'll also get 2 additional parameters: the resolver parameters as object and the DirectiveNode of the auth directive.